-At UNC Kenan-Flagler we are on a journey to include diversity, equity and inclusion in all we do.
+At UNC Kenan-Flagler, and in the Undergraduate Business Program, we are on a journey to include diversity, equity and inclusion in all we do.
 That means we are building understanding across our differences, creating conditions to ensure equitable educational and social benefits, and cultivating a supportive environment so every member of our community feels valued and has opportunities to add value.

 These beliefs guide us to ensure we keep moving forward on our journey:

 Our partner organizations support and promote our efforts to recruit a diverse and inclusive community.
 Programs are offered for students in middle school and high school and students who are newly admitted to UNC-Chapel Hill.

 Student-led DEI clubs and organizations shape our community and offer valuable leadership, networking, career and social opportunities.
 The Minority Business Student Alliance, Carolina Women in Business and Undergraduate Pride@KFBS are examples of the many organizations that you can get involved in.

 To support diverse populations on campus and beyond, Carolina offers training programs for faculty, staff and students to develop insights into what we can do to support and to better understand each other.
 They address a wide range of topics, including issues for first-generation college students, students with military affiliation, and sexual or interpersonal violence.